QLightman/mnist-classifiers/README.md

 ## DeeplearingMethods
 For this part, we implemented three different deep learning algorithm, CNN, CapsNet and DenseNets.
 Their usage are as follows:
 ### CNN
+Type
 ```
 python main.py
 ```
+to see the results.

 ### CapsNet
+Type
 ```
 python main.py
 ```
+to see the results.

 ### DenseNets
 Type
 ```
 python Densenet_MNIST.py
 ```
 to see the results.

+## Models
+Here, we also include some models of the TraditionalMethods, we don't put the models for DeeplearingMethods since it is too large.

 ## Collaborators
 [LeoNardo10521](https://github.com/LeoNardo10521)